The Schmidt number as a universal entanglement measure: Entanglement Measures

 and each vector $|\psi_k\rangle$ of this decomposition has an individual Schmidt rank.
 For this distinct decomposition the Schmidt rank of $\rho$ is given by the maximal Schmidt rank of all vectors.
 The Schmidt number of the mixed quantum state is given by the minimal Schmidt rank of $\rho$ for all possible decompositions,

+An overview about the Schmidt number as an entanglement measure can be found in Ref.~\cite{book2}.

 For a pure state the Schmidt rank is identical to the Schmidt number, and it counts the minimal number of superpositions of factorizable states needed to generate the state under study.
-Hence, in the following we will throughout use the notion Schmidt number.
+Therefore, the interpretation in quantum physics is the quantum superposition principle.
+In compound Hilbert spaces, this was shown to be the unexpected property in relation to classical physics.
+In the following we will throughout use the notion Schmidt number.
 The definition of the Schmidt number implies that the suitable LOCC in Definition~\ref{Def:Measure} is the complete set $\mathcal C_{\rm sep}$.
 For separable quantum states the Schmidt number is equal to 1.
 The simple shift, $r_{\rm S}\to r_{\rm S}-1$, delivers Condition~(i) in the definition for entanglement measures, with $E = r_{\rm S}-1$.

 In the following let us consider some basic properties of arbitrary entanglement measures and their connection with the Schmidt number.
 It will become clear that the Schmidt coefficients $\lambda_n$ as given in Eq.~(\ref{SchmDec}) play a minor role compared with the Schmidt number for the quantification of entanglement.
 The Schmidt number delivers a discrete and monotonous quantification of quantum states with respect to entanglement.